Sunday, December 30, 2018

 The anti-hazing, opioid, organ donation and drunken driving bills were all signed into law.

-A Far-Right Candidate Has Won the Brazil Presidential Election
+A Far-Right Candidate Has Won the Brazilian Presidential Election

 A far-right candidate won the Brazilian presidential election today, obtaining a majority over the liberal party’s standard-bearer in a run-off election, the first one elected in Brazil since the military dictatorship ended in 1985 and the first in a major South American state in several decades, evoking fears of fascism as authoritarianism, populism and excessive nationalism are on the rise in the world.